MGPoirot/Dash-Server-Status-Dashboard/src/pages/data-specifications.md

 meta is intentionally flexible so scripts can add useful details without modifying the schema.

-🧩 Examples of Common Metrics
+🧩 More Examples of Common Metrics
 =============================

 ### Storage Percentage